-Coleman fuel is used for Coleman lanterns and stove.
+Coleman fuel is used for Coleman lanterns and stoves.
 It’s a petroleum naphtha product and is a white gas, a cleaner version of petrol or gasoline, and a few other ingredients that make it safer.
 You can also use it for other appliances with different brands that use liquid fuel.

 However, for cost-conscious people like you and I, we want cheaper alternatives.
 So, what’s the best Coleman fuel substitute for your camping appliances that’s also cost-effective?